 The first step is to put on your new Apple Watch, then switch it on by pressing and holding the side button.
 When it’s on, bring it new your iPhone.
-Just like setting up a new Apple Pencil, or a pair of AirPods, the iPhone will detect your new Watch, and pop a panel up on the screen automatically.
+Just like setting up a new Apple Pencil or a pair of AirPods, the iPhone will detect your new Watch, and present a panel on the screen automatically.
 Tap Continue on this panel.

 Set up or Restore